mbtapbenson/MBTA-coop-documentation/Key Assumptions.md

 **Min/Max Analysis**
 - The majority of our inventory is stored at central store (CS004).
 - When a base reaches its min quanity of a SKU, it requests more (equal to it's reorder quantity, or ROQ) from CS004.
-- When CS004 reaches its min quantity, it requests more from
+- When CS004 reaches its min quantity, it generates a Requsition, which is turned into a Purchase Order (PO).
+The buyers then act on these purchase orders and contact the vendors for the appropriate quantity.

-- The formula for the min and Reorder Quantity is as follows:
+The formula for the min and Reorder Quantity is as follows:

 Let $m$ be average monthly usage and $l$ be padded leadtime.